PetCaseFinder

 Plain-English summary

 An 8-year-old Arabian mare was brought in because she was having trouble walking and had a hard swelling on her jaw.
 X-rays showed some unusual areas in her jawbone.
-Unfortunately, her condition got worse, and she was put to sleep to prevent further suffering.
-A thorough examination after her passing found that she had severe inflammation in her brain and jaw caused by a type of worm called Halicephalobus gingivalis.
-Sadly, the treatment options were not effective, leading to her euthanasia.
+Unfortunately, her condition worsened, and she had to be euthanized.
+A postmortem exam revealed that she had severe inflammation in her brain and jaw caused by a parasitic infection from a type of worm called Halicephalobus gingivalis.

 Abstract